joyrex2001/kubedock/README.md

 ## Resource reaping

+### Automatic reaping

 Kubedock will dynamically create deployments and services in the configured namespace.
 If kubedock is requested to delete a container, it will remove the deployment and related services.
 However, if e.g. a test fails and didn't clean up its started containers, these resources will remain in the namespace.
-To prevent unused deployments and services lingering around, kubedock will automatically delete deployments and services that are older than 5 minutes (default) if it's owned by the current process.
-If the deployment is not owned by the running process, it will delete it after 10 minutes if the deployment or service has the label `kubedock=true`.
+To prevent unused deployments and services lingering around, kubedock will automatically delete deployments and services that are older than 15 minutes (default) if it's owned by the current process.
+If the deployment is not owned by the running process, it will delete it after 30 minutes if the deployment or service has the label `kubedock=true`.

+### Forced cleaning

+The reaping of resources can also be enforced at startup, and at exit.
+When kubedock is started with the `--prune-start` argument, it will delete all resources that have the `kubedock=true` before starting the API server.
+If the `--prune-exit` argument is set, kubedock will delete all the resources it created in the running instance before exiting (identified with the `kubedock.id` label).

 # See also